 Getting Started with Blazor Ribbon in a Blazor Web App

-This section explains how to add the Blazor Ribbon component to your Blazor Web App using Visual Studio or Visual Studio Code.
+This section explains how to add the Blazor Ribbon component to your Blazor Web App using Visual Studio, Visual Studio Code, and the .NET CLI.

 To get started quickly with the Blazor Ribbon component, refer to the following video guide: